SantiagoEnriqueGA/custom_database/README.md

     - `decrypt()`: Decrypts the encrypted data using a custom Fernet implementation.
 - **User Management and Authorization**: Manage users, their roles, and permissions.
 See [`User`, `UserManager`, and `Authorization`](segadb/users.py).
 - **View and Materialized View Management**: Create, retrieve, refresh, and delete views and materialized views.
 See [`View` and `MaterializedView`](segadb/views.py).
+- **Stored Procedures and Triggers**: Create and use stored procedures and triggers.
+- **Constraints**: Add and enforce constraints on table columns.
+- **Logging**: Logging for Database and Table level operations.
 - **Cryptographic Support**: Encrypt and decrypt data using a custom Fernet implementation.
 See [`CustomFernet`](segadb/crypto.py).
 - **Database Navigator**: View the contents of the database in the console with curses.
 See [`DB Navigator`](segadb/db_navigator.py).

 ## Installation